Fiddlekins/SpookyX/README.md

 - filteredNames: List of names to filter for.
 These get collapsed.
     - Works the same as filteredStringsT0
     - This is capitalisation specific

+## Customising the favicons:
+You can use custom favicons by changing the URLs in the settings menu.

+The Alert Overlay is a URL to the image you wish to use as an overlay on a custom lit favicon.

+Unfortunately due to security policy it cannot automatically overlay the images and set that as the favicon.
+Instead:
+- you will need to set your custom lit or custom alertOverlay (or both)
+- reload a moe page with the script running and a reply box present (such as in a thread)
+- hit 'F' to bring up by the reply box a image with the output alert image
+- right click and save this image
+- upload it somewhere
+- set the alert option in the script to equal that URL